Exploring the Interplay Between Voice, Personality, and Gender in Human-Agent Interactions: Acknowledgments

-\begin{acks} The authors thank all individuals who voluntarily participated in this study.
+The authors thank all individuals who voluntarily participated in this study.
 Their input was essential for the outcomes reported in this manuscript.

-This material is based upon work supported by the National Science Foundation under Grant No. 2434428.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. \end{acks}
+This material is based upon work supported by the National Science Foundation (NSF) under Grant No. 2434428.
+Any opinions, findings, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF.

+The authors acknowledge the use of Grammarly and ChatGPT-5.5, an AI-based language model developed by OpenAI, for spell-checking, grammar, and editing assistance.
+Both tools were used to refine the language and enhance the manuscript's clarity.
+No content, figures, or images were generated by artificial intelligence (AI) for this work.